-Personally, I love sriracha so much that there’s always a bottle on our dining table any given time.
-Beside using it as condiment for Pho, dipping sauce for protein, drizzling on sushi or making that spicy mayo sauce, etc. I would add a little honey and other ingredients to make a honey sriracha sauce.
+Personally, I love sriracha so much that there’s always a bottle on our dining table at any given time.
+Besides using it as a condiment for Pho, dipping sauce for protein, drizzling on sushi, or making that spicy mayo sauce, etc. I would add a little honey and other ingredients to make a honey sriracha sauce.
 Really, sriracha goes good with everything.

 Recipe for Honey Sriracha sauce